 During the 1960s, Tom Furness was considered the grandfather of Virtual Reality as he discovered many VR solutions to solve issues pilots had in the cockpit.
 The military also uses VR and AR technology in a very similar manner.
 In the space industry, NASA has been using Virtual Reality at the Houston Space Center and they are training astronauts for a spacewalk since 1992.

 #4: The Journalism industry

-#5: The Travel industry
+#5: The Travel Industry

 Do you wish to go and visit a location in virtual reality?
-This feature could help possible travelers to make decisions like where they wanted to visit, which hotel they wanted to book and other details.
+This feature could help possible travelers to make decisions like where they wanted to visit, which hotel they wanted to book, and other details.
 Companies like Marriott are now trying to figure out the use of VR.
-They allowed users teleport to some skyscraper in London or to some Hawaiian beach or check out Marriott hotel rooms in those locations.
+They allowed users to teleport to some skyscraper in London or to some Hawaiian beach or check out Marriott hotel rooms in those locations.